The typical family car has evolved heavily over the past 60 years and beyond. Here, we look at the success stories from years gone by

 In the last 10 years or so the car market has seen a shift away from the conventional family saloon – a trick that both the 4×4 and MPV marketed attempted, with neither successfully outdoing the saloon at its own game.
 But the advent of cars like the Nissan Qashqai meant that families could enjoy the image and perceived solidity of an all-wheel drive vehicle with the running costs of a family hatchback.
 These cars were marketed as a premium proposition, albeit one that through controlled residuals would be incredibly tempting as a financed contract hire conveyance.

-The Qashqai sparked a trend that has seen manufacturers discontinuing previous favourites – Ford has axed the Mondeo, its Puma SUV has seriously dented Fiesta sales, Vauxhall’s Insignia is set to disappear, and even mini MPVs like the Renault Scenic are becoming obsolete in favour of cars like the Kuga, the Grandland and the Kadjar.
-As the world becomes electric this higher body line will prove useful – plenty of space in the floors for battery packs – and the once rarefied high stance of an SUV will become par for the course at the school gates.
+The Qashqai sparked a trend that has seen manufacturers discontinuing previous favourites – Ford has axed the Mondeo, while its Puma SUV has taken the place of the long-standing Fiesta.
+Vauxhall’s Insignia is no more, and even mini MPVs like the Renault Scenic are becoming obsolete in favour of cars like the Kuga, the Grandland and the Kadjar.
+As the car world continues to turns to electrification, this higher-body line will prove useful – plenty of space in the floors for battery packs – and the once rarefied high stance of an SUV will become par for the course at the school gates.